Real-Time Water Surfaces and Water Depths

 Within approximately 45 days after the end of each quarter (December 31, March 31, June 30, September 30), finalized and approved water level data are provided by SFWMD and ENP at which time real-time EDEN surfaces will be replaced by provisional surfaces.
 EDEN surfaces created with final, approved water level data from all agency gages will be available in approximately July of each year for the previous year's water year (October September).

-(Note: NetCDF files contain up to three months worth of files; Geotiff files have been zipped up (.zip) and contain a .tif and .aux file)
+(Note: NetCDF files contain up to three months worth of files; daily geotiff files have been zipped up (.zip) and contain a .tif and .aux file)